With all the natural waterfalls in the Upper Cumberland, hiking trails and scenic overlooks, locals never run out of things to see and do!

 While it is about 150 feet wide at its base, it is only a few feet wide on the narrow clifftop 200 feet above Caney Creek.
 There is also a waterfall!
 You will cross the creek several times so plan on getting your feet wet!
 This is a moderate to strenuous 5.3 mile hike so wear the right shoes.

-Located on Center Hill Lake – and only accessible by boat, jet ski or kayak! *Side note: water level fluctuates.
-Make sure to check the water level before you plan a trip.
+Located on Center Hill Lake – and only accessible by boat, jet ski or kayak!
+Mist Falls is right besides this – a light and smaller waterfall.

 This waterfall is also sometimes referred to as Taylor Creek Falls – Taylor Creek flows over a small ledge creating an 80′ waterfall that cascades into a pool below.